-Moderation: Moritz Schularick
+Moderation: Moritz Schularick (University of Bonn)

 "The 2008 financial crisis was a seismic event that laid bare how financial institutions’ instabilities can have devastating effects on societies and economies.
 COVID-19 brought similar financial devastation at the beginning of 2020 and once more massive interventions by central banks were needed to heed off the collapse of the financial system.
-All of which begs the question: why is our financial system so fragile and vulnerable that it needs government support so often?
+All of which begs the question: why is our financial system so fragile and vulnerable that it needs government support so often?”

-" edited by Moritz Schularick, University of Bonn, bringing together research of a younger generation of economists reflecting on the origins of financial instability in modern economies that in their opinion need to be discussed in a broader and also long term perspective.
+This is the starting point for the new book "Leveraged" edited by Moritz Schularick, University of Bonn, bringing together research of a younger generation of economists reflecting on the origins of financial instability in modern economies that in their opinion need to be discussed in a broader and also long term perspective.

 While the first panel offers insights into the authors’ New Economics of Debt and Financial Fragility presented by Moritz Schularick, Kaspar Zimmermann and Daniel Dieckelmann a second panel will focus on the resilience and requirements of today's and the future financial system, which not only is exposed to shocks but is expected to play a key role in coping with the ongoing transformation processes.
 Moritz Schularick will be moderating the panel discussion with Loriana Pelizzon (Leibniz Institute SAFE), Isabel Vansteenkiste (European Central Bank) and Lena Tonzer (Vrije Universiteit Amsterdam & Halle Institute for Economic Research).